 "The Monterey Public Library staff continually strives to make its services and material more accessible and responsive to the needs of our community.
-It's an adventure being part of that effort in our dynamic world." - Harry Wareham, Chair, Library Board of Trustees
+It's an adventure being part of that effort in our dynamic world." - Harry Wareham, Former Member, Library Board of Trustees

-Unlike other City boards and commissions, the Library Board of Trustees is an administrative board and hires the Library Director and recommends the Library’s budget to the City Council.
+Unlike other City boards and commissions, the Library Board of Trustees is an administrative board established by the Monterey City Charter.
+The Board establishes Library policies, hires the Library Director, and recommends the Library budget to the City Council.

-Generally, cultural and educational institutions have similar structures to help ensure that outside influences do not encumber intellectual freedom or the public’s access to information that reflects many points of view.
-Established by the City Charter in 1911, the five-member Board also selects material for the Library and enforces Library regulations.
+Many cultural and educational institutions have similar structures to help ensure that outside influences do not encumber intellectual freedom or the public’s access to information that reflects many points of view.

 The Monterey Public Library Board of Trustees meets monthly, on the 4th Wednesday of each month at 5:00 p.m. (unless otherwise announced), in the Library Community Room.
 These are public meetings, you are welcome to attend.

 Library Board agendas including all attachments and minutes are available on the Web through I-SEARCH MONTEREY.